Comisión Nacional para el Conocimiento y Uso de la Biodiversidad

 Among the main functions of CONABIO are to implement and operate the National Information System on Biodiversity, as required by article 80, section V of the General Law of Ecological Equilibrium and Environmental Protection.
 CONABIO provides data, information and advice to various users and implements the national and global biodiversity information networks, complying with international commitments on biodiversity entered into by Mexico, and carries out actions directed towards conservation and sustainable use of biodiversity in Mexico.

-The President of the commission is the head of the Federal Executive, C. Andrés Manuel López Obrador.
-The Technical Secretary is the head of the Secretariat of Environment and Natural Resources, C. Víctor Manuel Toledo and the heads of the following secretariats also participate: Agriculture, Livestock, Rural Development, Fisheries and Food; Social Development; Economy; Public Education; Energy; Finance and Public Credit; Foreign Affairs; Health; and Tourism.
+The President of the commission is the head of the Federal Executive, Claudia Sheinbaum Pardo.
+The Technical Secretary is the head of the Secretariat of Environment and Natural Resources, Alicia Barcena and the heads of the following secretariats also participate: Agriculture, Livestock, Rural Development, Fisheries and Food; Social Development; Economy; Public Education; Energy; Finance and Public Credit; Foreign Affairs; Health; and Tourism.

-CONABIO performs its functions via an operative group that, since its inception, has been led by José Sarukhán Kermez as National Coordinator.
+CONABIO performs its functions via an operative group that, since its inception, has been led by José Sarukhán Kermez as National Coordinator, and from 1992 to 2005 by Jorge L. Soberón as executive secretary.
+As of November 2024, Raul Jimenez is the executive secretary.